Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Preliminaries

 There is a mapping from MA to PA (adapted from \cite{lics:10}) where we use Definition \ref{def:chi0}: \begin{definition} Let $M=(S, Act, \mapr{ }, \mati{ }, s_0)$ be a MA.
 Define the transitions $\rightarrow$ as follows: For $s\in S$ define

 Then the mapping $\mapping : MA \rightarrow PA$ is defined by $M\mapsto (S, Act^\chi, \rightarrow, \emptyset, s_0)$. \end{definition}

 Note that every timed transition is part of a special $\chi(\cdot)$ action.
-So the set of actions is increased by the mapping $PA(\cdot)$, but no timed transition remains in the image.
+So the set of actions is increased by the mapping $\mapping (\cdot)$, but no timed transition remains in the image.
 For more details on the procedure we refer to \cite{lics:10}.
-Note further that this is not always well defined.
-If you have infinitely many Markovian transitions emanating from one state, the exit rate does not need to converge.
-As a result you cannot define the corresponding probability distribution correctly.

-\begin{example} Two basic examples are given in Fig.~\ref{fig:mapa}. $M_1$ (Fig.~\ref{fig:labelled}) has a $\tau$ loop, so no timed transition (i.e.~$\chi(\cdot)$) exists after the transformation, i.e.~ $\mapping (M_1)=M_1$.
+\begin{example} Two special cases are given in Fig.~\ref{fig:mapa}. $M_1$ (Fig.~\ref{fig:labelled}) has a $\tau$ loop, so no timed transition (i.e.~$\chi(\cdot)$) exists after the transformation, i.e.~ $\mapping (M_1)=M_1$.
 In the example $M_2$ (Fig.~\ref{fig:faith}) $u$ is a stable state and therefore the transformation leads to a $\chi$ transition with exit rate 0 (Fig.~\ref{fig:nonfaith}). \end{example}